midnight-koffee/HoML/README.md

 # HoML
-I am reading  the book Hands on Machine Learning, and for each chapter a folder will be created containing the practice codes and documentation of them.
+I am reading  the book Hands on Machine Learning, and for each chapter a folder will be created containing the codes, notes and documentation of them.